 The Trust is a unitholder in the series I units of the Starlight Private Real Estate Pool, the manager of which is Starlight Capital.
-The Starlight Private Real Estate Pool investment objective is to achieve long-term capital appreciation and regular current income by investing globally in private real estate investments and in public real estate investment trusts (REITs) and equity securities of corporations participating in the residential and commercial real estate sector.
-Starlight Private Real Estate Pool invests up to 80% of its assets in a global portfolio of private real estate investments and a minimum of 20% in global publicly listed REITs.
+The Starlight Private Real Estate Pool investment objective is to achieve long-term capital appreciation and regular current income by investing globally in private real estate investments and in public REITs and equity securities of corporations participating in the residential and commercial real estate sector.
+Starlight Private Real Estate Pool is permitted to invest up to 80% of its assets in a global portfolio of private real estate investments and a minimum of 20% in global publicly listed REITs.
 The fair value of financial assets and liabilities traded in active markets (such as publicly traded marketable securities) are based on quoted market prices at the close of trading on the reporting date.
 For instruments for which there is no active market, the Starlight Private Real Estate Pool may use externally provided pricing or internally developed models, which are usually based on valuation methods and techniques generally recognized as standard within the industry.

-Starlight Private Real Estate Pool was invested in two private investments with exposure to the Canadian multi-family sector and to the U.S. single family housing sector, and had exposure to a global portfolio of real estate public securities.
-The Starlight Private Real Estate Pool performance returns for Q4 2021 and 2021 were 4.22% and 35.45%, respectively.
+At December 31, 2022, Starlight Private Real Estate Pool was invested in five private investments with exposure to the Canadian multi-family sector, the U.S. single family housing sector, U.S. cellular towers, U.S. logistics and had exposure to a global portfolio of real estate public securities.
+The Starlight Private Real Estate Pool Series I performance returns for Q4 2022 and 2022 were5.8% and 11.7%, respectively.
 Performance was primarily driven by the private investment portfolio.